Dumbotron6/Obsidian_Vault/Study Notes/Git/Git Part 2.md

 The staging area can be skipped using `git commit -a -m "commit message"` but this is also not recommended.
 The -a stands for all.

 A file can directly be removed from the project directory and the staging area using `git rm file1.txt` command.

+Commits can be reverted using `git reset HEAD~1` which means point the HEAD at one commit before the current one.
+So the last commit will be uncommitted and unstaged.
+We can do `git reset 0ft4sn5s` which will go back to the specified commit.

+To completely discard all the changes from even the local repo after a certain commit, we can use the command `git reset --hard 0ft4sn5s`.

 # Renaming, ignoring and viewing files